Source Information:

 The risks associated with purchasing BDC securities include, but are not limited to portfolio company credit and investment risk, leverage risk, market and valuation risk, price volatility risk, liquidity risk, capital markets risk, interest rate risk, dependence on key personnel, and structural and regulatory risk.

 Investors should carefully consider the investment objectives, risks, charges and expenses of a mutual fund or closed end fund before investing.
-The prospectus contains this and other information about the mutual fund or closed end fund.
+The prospectus for the relevant fund contains this and other information about the mutual fund or closed end fund.
 To obtain a prospectus, contact your Financial Advisor or visit the mutual fund or closed end fund company’s website.
 Please read the prospectus carefully before investing.

 Important Disclosures